tlamedia/gtm-kit/readme.txt

 * Added the filter gtmkit_admin_capability, which allows you to set the capability required to manage the plugin options.

+Bugfixes:

+* Type cast the item value to prevent string values in the data layer

 = 1.6.2 =

 Bugfixes: